Thuja occidentalis 'Brandon'

-A characteristically narrowly and spire-like evergreen, with soft dense foliage, remains bright year round; grows quite tall; makes a stunning vertical accent; hardy and shade tolerant; takes pruning well; best with some sun.
+A characteristically narrowly and spire-like evergreen, with soft dense foliage, remains bright year round; makes a stunning vertical accent; hardy and shade tolerant; takes pruning well; best planted in part shade.

 Brandon Cedar has green foliage.
 The scale-like leaves remain green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.

-Brandon Cedar is a dense multi-stemmed evergreen tree with a narrowly upright and columnar growth habit.
+Brandon Cedar is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
+This is a relatively low maintenance shrub, and usually looks its best without pruning, although it will tolerate pruning.
 It has no significant negative characteristics.

 Brandon Cedar is recommended for the following landscape applications;

 Planting & Growing

 Brandon Cedar will grow to be about 12 feet tall at maturity, with a spread of 3 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This shrub does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.